 Take to the road knowing you're protected

 Hiring a car when travelling abroad allows you to take to the road at your own pace, and explore new lands with the freedom you just wouldn't get from using public transport.
-However, we're well aware that this can initially seem like a daunting task.
-Once you've secured your hire car and have hit the road, the last thing you want is, in the unfortunate event of an accident, to be left short.
+Once you've secured your hire car and have hit the road, the last thing you want is in the unfortunate event of an accident, to be left short.
 In this rare instance, we want to make sure you're as protected as possible.
 This is where car hire excess insurance comes in.

 What is Car Hire Excess Insurance?

-Car Hire Excess Insurance is an additional insurance coverage that can be purchased outside of your car hire agreement to supplement the basic insurance provided under that agreement.
-This type of cover will insure you against the aforementioned excess you'd be liable to pay should your vehicle be damaged or stolen, you missfuel your vehicle, your vehicle breaks down, or any charges relating to key replacement.
+Car hire excess insurance is an additional insurance coverage that can be purchased outside of your car hire agreement to supplement the basic insurance provided under that agreement.
+This type of cover will insure you against the agreed upon excess amount you'd be liable to pay should your vehicle be damaged or stolen, you missfuel your vehicle, your vehicle breaks down, or any charges relating to key replacement.
 Put simply, with a car hire excess insurance policy you'll be covered against these excess charges.

 How does Car Hire Excess Insurance work?

 So, say you had a voluntary excess of £500, even with something as minor as a scratch, you'd have to pay that amount before anything else was covered.
 Taking out car hire excess gives you that all too important peace of mind that you'll be protected from these excess charges, should something untoward happen to the hired vehicle while it's in your possession.
 What's more, our excess insurance is available in the UK, Europe and Worldwide.